jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 6:37 PM it's working, had a pin in the wrong spot, after updating the mapping in the driver file

+Oh yeah the point of doing the OLED testing was more than just get it to work, wanted to see the refresh rate

+the refresh rate is decent, the problem is it repaints the line top to bottom visibly...

+it's probably wrong to use image display for a video stream

+ugh man... it's probably a hardware thing you know, it's not a high quality display made for HDMI so it's slow

+I see the nested loop iterating over each pixel and yeah... it's probably just how fast it can write data

+I will try shifting an image around and see what that might look like

 ---

 12/08/2023